Backstroke is the most efficient stroke swum on the back. It is also the third-fastest stroke of all the swimming strokes.

 An effective backstroke does not requires you to submerge your head at any time.
 The head and spine remain centered and head fully supported by the water.

 This action builds confidence for the inexperienced swimmers.

 Hips and shoulders remain near or at the water surface, rolling together with the stroke.

 Legs remain with knees closer together to maximize efficiency.

-Always make to point your toes with the ankles relaxed.
-The upward kick will provide propulsion and make sure the kick comes from the hip.
+Always make sure to point your toes with the ankles relaxed.
+The upward kick provides propulsion and makes sure the kick comes from the hip.